apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

  instance).

+* Statistics which represent time SHOULD use milliseconds as their unit.

+* Statistics which represent time and use a different unit MUST document the unit used.

 ### Thread Model

-1. An instance of IOStatistics can be shared across threads;
+1. An instance of `IOStatistics` can be shared across threads;

- a call to `iterator()` is thread safe.
+1. Read access to the supplied statistics maps must be thread safe.

-1. The actual `Iterable` returned MUST NOT be shared across threads.
+1. Iterators returned from the maps MUST NOT be shared across threads.

 1. The statistics collected MUST include all operations which took place across all threads performing work for the monitored object.